-\paragraph{Handling Domain-Shift} News images and captions have specific characteristics that differ from the general outputs generated by T2I models.
+\paragraph*{Handling Domain-Shift} Real-world images and captions have specific characteristics that differ from the general outputs generated by T2I models.
 Specifically, real-life photographs with specific foreground and background objects are present in abundance compared to artistic or animated-style images.
 To tackle this domain shift, we develop our Domain fine-tuning (DFE) strategy on {\n}.
-Traditional Mean Squared Error-based losses used for Stable Diffusion fine-tuning tend to generate unrealistic images \citep{Zhang2018-zo}, \citep{Lin2023-sz}, making them unsuitable for our task.
-We adopt the Reward Feedback Learning (ReFL) \citet{Xu2023-rj} strategy for directly optimizing Stable Diffusion on a reward model trained to score image-caption alignment.
-The selected reward model ImageReward \citet{Xu2023-rj} has been trained on 137K human-annotated samples to predict alignment between image-caption pairs.
-Our proposed improvements in DFE over vanilla ReFL focus on improving both alignments with the ground truth image and caption instead of only caption alignment.
+Traditional Mean Squared Error-based losses used for Stable Diffusion fine-tuning tend to generate unrealistic images \cite{Zhang2018-zo, Lin2023-sz}, making them unsuitable for our task.
+We adopt the Reward Feedback Learning (ReFL) \cite{Xu2023-uo} strategy for directly optimizing Stable Diffusion on a reward model trained to score image-caption alignment.
+The selected reward model ImageReward (IR) \cite{Xu2023-uo} has been trained on 137K human-annotated samples to predict alignment between image-caption pairs.
+Our proposed improvements in DFE over vanilla ReFL focus on improving both alignments with the ground truth image and caption, instead of only caption alignment.
 In DFE, we initialize the latent vector of Stable Diffusion based on the ground truth images for each caption instead of random initialization as implemented in ReFL.
 This helps control the diffusion process in generating target distribution-aligned images.
-To increase training stability, we opt to finetune only the Attention Layers by inserting rank-decomposition matrices for selective weight updates \citet{Hu2021-ft}.
+To increase training stability, we fine-tune only the Attention Layers using Low Rank Adaptation (LoRA) \cite{Hu2022-kw}.
 Additionally, the noise scheduler of the original ReFL pipeline was limited to having 40 timesteps.
-The authors identified that latents sampled between 30-39 timesteps produced distinguishable ImageReward scores.
-We extend this insight by setting the timesteps of our noise scheduler to 100 and sampling from timesteps 40-99 for loss calculation.
+The authors identified that latents sampled between timesteps 30-39 produced distinguishable IR scores.
+We extend this by our noise scheduler to 100 timesteps and sampling from steps 40-99 for loss calculation.